Last Revised: February 18, 2014

 Section 2: At no time shall any SGA recognized organization eligible for SGA funding draft any resolution, adopt any policy or rule, or accept any restriction that would preclude membership of any Webster University Student or face revocation of Recognition by SGA.

 Section 3: Any recognized organization is dissolved after one year of no monetary activity and no registration forms being turned into the Office of Student Activities.
 When ruled dissolved, the remaining funds revert back to SGA to be reallocated as it deems appropriate, and the organization loses its Recognition and all rights and privileges thereof.
+If a student wishes to reestablish a group that has previously been dissolved, they must go through the recognition process as if they were a new group applying for recognition.

 Section 4: The following provisions apply to both SGA funded and unfunded: